Understanding the Various Regulatory Options Available for U.S. ICO/STOs

 Because the disclosures required as part of a typical private placement memorandum include the steps necessary to verify that all of your investors are indeed accredited investors, there are additional inherent complexities to consider.
 But the lack of caps on the amount of money you can raise, coupled with the ability to widely advertise your ICO create an undeniable appeal for potential issuers.

 Choosing the appropriate SEC Regulations to govern your ICO is a crucial decision that should not be taken lightly.
-The attorneys at the International Blockchain Legal know how to help your company analyze the pros and cons associated with your options and make the right call based on your specific needs and concerns.
-Contact International Blockchain Legal today to take your ICO to heights you never imagined.
+The attorneys in IBC’s network know how to help your company analyze the pros and cons associated with your options and make the right call based on your specific needs and concerns.
+Contact IBC today to take your ICO to heights you never imagined.

 Regulation A+ is like Regulation D in that both were passed into law as part of the JOBS Act signed by President Obama in 2012.
 Amendments to the JOBS Act in 2015 changed the classification from Regulation A to Regulation A+.